twoojoo/node-smart-queues/README.md

 ## HTTP / CLI interface

-To interact with all the queues in the pool via the built-in HTTP/CLI interface, you have to import the interface builder and pass the QueuePool object to it, along with some options.
-It will automatically setup a [fastify]() server that exposes some useful endpoints.
+To interact with all the queues in the pool via the built-in HTTP/CLI interface, you have to import the server builder and pass the QueuePool object to it, along with some options.
+It will automatically setup a [fastify](https://github.com/fastify/fastify) server that exposes some useful endpoints.
 It will also allow to control the queues via the **nsqcli**.

 ```bash
 npm i node-smart-queues-http